VirtusLab/tetrisly-react/README.md

 ## Testimonials

-If you to share with us your thoughts on Tetrisly, or showcase what you have built with it (it could be any aspect of our product, not only the React library), you can do it here: [Senja Tetrisly Testimonials](https://senja.io/p/tetrisly/r/NfsRmn)
+If you want to share with us your thoughts on Tetrisly, or showcase what you have built with it (it could be any aspect of our product, not only the React library), you can do it here: [Tetrisly Testimonials Form](https://senja.io/p/tetrisly/r/NfsRmn)

 ## License